 Mechanical Engineering, University of New South Wales

-Based in the University of New South Wales, our research is focused on vascular fluid dynamics, primarily in the areas of arterial stenosis and hemodialysis.
+Based in the University of New South Wales, our research is focused on computational and experimental fluid dynamics, primarily in the areas of arterial stenosis and hemodialysis.
 We work closely with local hospitals to ensure the relevance of our work and implement both the computational & experimental fluid dynamics methods, with an emphasis on laser-based methods for experiments.

 Available research projects ▼